dprymudrau/ZebrunnerAgent/README.md

 1. Integration with this TCM system is configured and enabled for Zebrunner project;
 2. Configuration is performed on the tests side.

 **NOTE**: basic configuration for all TCM systems must be invoked before all tests.
-For XCTest framework, it should be located inside `override class func setUp()` of first test class (sorted alphabetically) of your Test Target.
+For XCTest framework, it should be located inside `override class func setUp()` of *first test class of your Test Target (when tests are executing, the are sorted alphabetically)*.
 In case of running all tests from different Test Targets (e.g. unit and UI), configuration should be done in first test class of each Test Target.

 ### TestRail